Mercedes-Benz SL-Class (R230): SL Night Edition (2010)

-The Night Edition is a version of the SL roadster finished in iconic matte black paint with 19-inch AMG five-spoke light-alloy wheels in a two-tone high-gloss finish, silver-painted front brake calipers with the Mercedes-Benz logo, darkened headlamps/tail lights, black nappa leather upholstery with shining chrome trim, seats with arrow-shaped seams and silver-coloured contrasting features, sports steering wheel and shift lever and roof lining in black, trim strip of the draught-stop in a high-gloss finish, and silver-coloured vents on the AIRSCARF system.
+The Night Edition is a version of the SL roadster finished in designo magno night matte black paint with 19-inch AMG five-spoke light-alloy wheels in a two-tone high-gloss finish, silver-painted front brake calipers with the Mercedes-Benz logo, darkened headlamps/tail lights, black nappa leather upholstery with shining chrome trim, seats with arrow-shaped seams and silver-coloured contrasting features, sports steering wheel and shift lever and roof lining in black, trim strip of the draught-stop in a high-gloss finish, and silver-coloured vents on the AIRSCARF system.
 Available only for the 2011 model year, 100 cars were made.